Azure/AzOps/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide